corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/serialization.md

 #### Constructor Instantiation

 The primary way Corda’s AMQP serialization framework instantiates objects is via a specified constructor.
-This is used to first determine which properties of an object are to be serialised, then, on deserialization, it is used to instantiate the object with the serialized values.
+This is used to first determine which properties of an object are to be serialized, then, on deserialization, it is used to instantiate the object with the serialized values.

-It is recommended that serializable objects in Corda adhere to the following rules, as they allow immutable state objects to be deserialised:
+It is recommended that serializable objects in Corda adhere to the following rules, as they allow immutable state objects to be deserialized: